cpjobling/eg-247-textbook/_build/laplace_transform/2/inverse_laplace.md

 ## Lab Work

-In the lab, next Monday, we will explore the tools provided by Matlab for taking Laplace transforms, representing polynomials, finding roots and factorizing polynomials and solution of inverse Laplace transform problems.
+In the lab, on Friday, we will explore the tools provided by MATLAB for taking Laplace transforms, representing polynomials, finding roots and factorizing polynomials and solution of inverse Laplace transform problems.